TheMagicalFinland/githelper/README.md

-# githelper
-An app to help with github related things.
-One of my old forgotten projects, if you'd like to use it check out the requirements.
+This is one of my old forgotten projects.
+It's designed to help with github.
+Coded with JavaScript using NodeJS environment.

+Requirements:

+1. readline-sync package -> npm i readline-sync
+2. child_process package -> npm i child_process
+3. Github console installed.
+(Not Github Desktop)

+To use, you may run the executable file or type node index.js.